 The John L. Weinberg Center for Corporate Governance

-The John L. Weinberg Center for Corporate Governance was established in 2000 and is part of the Alfred Lerner College of Business and Economics at the University of Delaware.
+The John L. Weinberg Center for Corporate Governance was established in 2000 and is part of the Alfred Lerner College of Business & Economics at the University of Delaware.
 It is one of the longest-standing corporate governance centers in academia, and the first and only corporate governance center in the State of Delaware, the legal home for a majority of the nation’s public corporations.

-The Center’s mission is to provide a forum for business leaders, members of corporate boards, shareholders, the judiciary, the legal community, academics, graduate and undergraduate students and others interested in corporate governance issues to interact, learn and teach, with the goal of positively impacting and improving the field of corporate governance.
+The Center’s mission is to provide a forum for business leaders, members of corporate boards, shareholders, the judiciary, the legal community, academics, students and others interested in corporate governance issues to interact, learn and teach, with the goal of positively impacting and improving the field of corporate governance.
 Center programs, publications and academic research have helped to shape and influence numerous corporate governance debates and developments on a national and international level.

 More about us: